hedgehog125/express-precompressed/README.md

 * **`extensions`**: string[]

     Fallback extensions to be used if a file can't be found.
 These are added on in turn until a match is found (during indexing), or none are found, resulting in the request being handled by the next middleware or route (or more likely sending a 404).
 For example, I like to use `["html"]` in order to for example send, "foo.html" in response for a request to just "/foo".

+* **`useBuiltInWhenDisabled`**: boolean (default: **true**)

+    If express.static should be used instead of the custom solution when compression is disabled.
+The only difference should be that express.static detects new files, which can be helpful during development.

 * **`index`**: boolean **or** string (default: "index.html")